- Are you a collector of antique & vintage perfumes or want to get started?

 8. How big is it?

 What is the size of the bottle?
 Please make mention how tall the bottle is and the width.
 Some bottles may look big/small on the computer, but a buyer may be disappointed in how big/small it may be in person.
-Mention if the bottle is a mini perfume or if it is a large factice (dummy, display bottle).
+Mention if the bottle is a miniature perfume or if it is a large factice (dummy, display bottle) which is filled with colored water to simulate perfume.
 So take measurements if you can.

 Describe important colors of the glass, label, or box, if they look wrong in your photo.
 Color rendering in photos is often hard to control; your description can explain away colors that may seen confusing to buyers.
 Try to give the height of the bottle, or the dimensions of the box holding a set.

 The term "mini" is not very precise - it is used for a wide variety of sizes usually under 3" in height.
 "Micro mini" is used when the bottle is under 1" tall.
 Also, some collectors prefer not to buy very large bottles.
-By the way - I prefer not to see a ruler in the preview picture: it detracts from the beauty of the bottle or set.
+By the way - many people prefer not to see a ruler in the preview picture: it detracts from the beauty of the bottle or set, also numbers on rulers may be frustratingly hard to see in photos.
+Please note any measurements in the description itself.

 9. Does it have a label?